 Congressional action.
 Congress must reauthorize the Higher Education Act on a periodic basis, usually every five to six years, and the most recent reauthorization occurred in August 2008.
 The reauthorized Higher Education Act reauthorized all of the Title IV programs in which we participate, but made numerous revisions to the requirements governing the Title IV programs, including provisions relating to student loan default rates and the formula for determining the maximum amount of revenue that institutions are permitted to derive from the Title IV programs.
 In addition, members of Congress periodically introduce legislation that would impact Title IV programs and our industry generally.
-Moreover, the Congressional Review Act provides Congress an expedited path to disapproving rules made by federal agencies, including the Department of Education, during transitions between presidential administrations, which could also impact Title IV programs and our industry generally.
 Because a significant percentage of our revenue is derived from the Title IV programs, any action by Congress that significantly reduces Title IV program funding or our ability or the ability of our students to participate in the Title IV programs could increase our costs of compliance, reduce the ability of some students to finance their education at our institution, require us to seek to arrange for other sources of financial aid for our students and materially decrease our student enrollment.